khepht-uw/EE467-Machine-Learning-Cybersecurity/README.md

 # EE467-Machine-Learning-Cybersecurity
-Course portfolio for Winter '26 EE 467 - Machine Learning for Cybersecurity
+This repository will serve as a course portfolio for Winter '26 EE 467 - Machine Learning for Cybersecurity.
+It holds all of the machine learning related python labs and assignments completed over the course of the class.